Text

 Font policies

-Manuscripts in Latin type must use Times New Roman or some other Unicode font policy that allows transliteration of terms in non-Western languages.
+Manuscripts in Latin type must use an Unicode font policy that allows transliteration of terms in non‑Western languages.

 Avoid boldface and underlining.